 As a wood, oak is known for its hardness and strength.
-Being resistant to insect and fungal issues, it has been employed in some of the most important DIY projects throughout history, including shipbuilding, medical preparations, drum making and of course, wine aging.
+Being resistant to insect and fungal issues, it has been employed in some of the most important DIY projects throughout history, including shipbuilding, medical preparations, drum making and of course, wine ageing.

 In terms of interior design, it’s a timeless classic.
 There’s no danger of thinking you’ve made a style error in a year’s time: once you’ve found the right oak flooring, it can stay in place for a lifetime.